sthakur369/TamperTrail/README.md

 ---

 ## ⚖️ License

 VeriLog is **Self-Hosted Proprietary Software**.

-* **Standard Features:** Free for individuals and small teams.
+* **Free Features:** Free for individuals and small teams.
 Includes full access to the core vault, cryptographic chaining, and ingestion API.
 * **Pro Features:** Requires a valid license key to unlock higher limits for tenants, users, and extended retention policies.

 By downloading and using this software, you agree to the terms outlined in the [LICENSE.md](LICENSE.md) file.